lagodiuk/earley-parser-js/README.md

 // Define function, which will classify tokens into terminal types grammar.terminalSymbols = function( token ) {
+    // Actually, this method might be customized
+    // to use some more sophisticated classification mechanisms

     if( '+' === token || '-' === token ) return ['add_sub'];
     if( '*' === token || '/' === token ) return ['mul_div'];
     if( token.match(/^\d+$/) ) return ['num'];
+    // It is also possible that classifier returns
+    // more than one terminal symbol, e.g.: ['term1', 'term2']

     // Otherwise:
     throw new Error("Can't recognize token: " + token);
 }